datenstrom/yellow/README.md

 How do I get started?
 ---------------------
 You already have everything you need.
 Start by editing your website.
 Yellow is a flat-file content management system.
-Everything is made of files and folders.
-You can create web pages, blogs and wikis.
-There's support for Dropbox and Markdown.
-Yellow adapts to you, not the other way around.
 [Learn more about it](https://github.com/markseu/yellowcms-extensions/blob/master/documentation/README.md).

 License
 -------